NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 #### Adding Pseudoregisters to the Graph

 We just loop over every operand in every instruction and decide whether to add it to the graph.
-Every pseudoregister that appears in the assembly funciton should go in the graph, unless it has static storage duration.
+Every pseudoregister that appears in the assembly function should go in the graph, unless it has static storage duration.

 #### Liveness Analysis